13 Biggest AML Fines ($500 Million Plus)

 Table of Contents

-There’s a lot of money swirling around in drug cartels, mafia families, criminal organizations, and pariah states like Cuba, Iran, North Korea, and Syria.
-While banks are officially required by law to maintain robust “know your customer (KYC)” policies and prevent any sort of money laundering, the temptation of all that income can sometimes be hard to resist.
+While banks are officially required by law to maintain robust “know your customer (KYC)” policies and prevent any sort of money laundering, the temptation of extra billions of dollars in deposits can sometimes be hard to resist.

-In this post, we detail the biggest anti-money laundering fines incurred by banking and financial institutions.
+In this post, we detail the biggest anti-money laundering (AML) fines incurred by banking, financial, and cryptocurrency institutions.
 We focus on fines of at least $500 million and above — there are many more that are below that amount.

 In 2019, Standard Chartered Bank was fined $1.1 billion by US and UK authorities for violating anti-money laundering regulations.
 The bank was found to have been guilty of processing hundreds of millions of dollars in transactions from sanctioned countries like Syria, Cuba, and Iran, while failing to implement adequate banking controls.